arbenson/ScHoLP-Tutorial/README.md

-# Simplicial closure and higher-order link prediction tutorial
+# Simplicial Closure and Higher-order Link Prediction tutorial

 This Julia software accompanies the following paper:

 - Simplicial closure and higher-order link prediction.
-  Austin R. Benson, Rediet Abebe, Michael T. Schaub, Ali Jadbabaie, and Jon Kleinberg.
+  Austin R. Benson, Rediet Abebe, Michael T. Schaub, Ali Jadbabaie, and Jon Kleinberg. arXiv, 2018.
-  In preparation.

 This tutorial code is not the main software library for simplicial closure and higher-order link prediction, which is [ScHoLP.jl](https://github.com/arbenson/ScHoLP.jl).
 Instead, the tutorial has the following goals: